danielsaidi/website_danielsaidi/collections/_posts/2023/2023-11-22-how-to-customize-the-macos-menu-bar-in-swiftui.md

 }
 ```

-We can then extend `FocusedValues` with a `world` property, that will let us access this focused value:
+We can now extend `FocusedValues` with a property that lets us access this focused value:

 ```swift
 public extension FocusedValues {